 2003 Draft, Round 3 – Dallas Cowboys

 Witten is second in career receptions and receiving yards for a tight end behind Tony Gonzalez.
-It is a safe bet that he will be making a speech in Canton five years after he retires.
+It is a safe bet that he will wind up in Canton five years after he retires for good.

 68. Lance Briggs, LB, Arizona